marcojakob/code.makery.ch/content/library/html-css/next/_index.en.md

 +++
-title = "HTML & CSS Tutorial - Next Steps"
+title = "Next Steps"
 date = 2015-04-08
 description = "How can you learn even more about HTML & CSS.
-Learn how to build your own web applications." image = "/assets/library/html-css/portfolio.png" prettify = false comments = true weight = 8 paging = "Next"
+Learn how to build your own web applications." image = "portfolio.png" prettify = false comments = true weight = 8 pagingName = "Next"
 +++

 Wow, that's quite an achievement when you made it all the way through the tutorial and created your own portfolio project!